-You can use Aqua Mail android with all the major players such as Gmail, Yahoo, Hotmail, AOL and the list goes on.
+You can use Aqua Mail Android with all the major players such as Gmail, Yahoo, Hotmail, AOL and the list goes on.
 You need to get access to your work account and it’s in an Exchange environment, well, looky here yes you can!
 You can change the aspect of the email client all around.
 It offers widgets, resizing of the emails to fit in the display, custom theme settings, it integrates with Tasker and it supports a number of launchers.

 With the basic version, you’ll get almost everything except some key components, but most of you won’t need them.
 If you do decide to support the Pro version, prepare to shell out $5.99 for it.

 I like that the application is making use of the newest authentication standard OAuth 2 it definitely makes it easier to add an account and authenticate yourself.
-I’ll be giving out a general overview of the application with the best highlights and then from there, I’ll dive into the customisation I’ve put into place that suits my needs.
+I’ll be giving out a general overview of the application with the best highlights and then from there, I’ll dive into the customization I’ve put into place that suits my needs.

 The protocols supported are IMAP, POP3 (Archaic, I know), SMTP, Exchange, and EWS.
-Aqua Mail provides “push email” which means, instant delivery of incoming emails versus waiting for the application to initiate its sync.
-If you ask me, this should be a standardized on all mail clients, but the reality is that it’s not.
+Aqua Mail Android provides “push email” which means, instant delivery of incoming emails versus waiting for the application to initiate its sync.
+If you ask me, this should be standardized on all mail clients, but the reality is that it’s not.
 You’ll also note that there’s an integration with Light Flow, Enhanced SMS, Caller ID, Cloud Print, Apex Launcher, Nova Launcher etc.

 Beyond that MobiSystems have included some advanced features which aren’t always found in other clients available on Android.
 While I could probably talk on those, I’ll provide you with the bullet format:

-● Stay up to date with home screen widgets: message counts and message lists;
+- Stay up to date with home screen widgets: message counts and message lists.

-● Access existing folder structure: synchronize Drafts, Sent, and Deleted Messages of webmail and desktop mail apps;
+- Access existing folder structure: synchronize Drafts, Sent, and Deleted Messages of webmail and desktop mail apps.

-● Sync Contacts: with Contacts / People app, includes corporate directory search, and when composing messages (for Exchange and Office 365).
+- Sync Contacts: with Contacts / People app, includes corporate directory search, and when composing messages (for Exchange and Office 365).

-● Sync Calendar: allows two-way synchronization of Calendar events (for Exchange and Office 365);
+- Sync Calendar: allows two-way synchronization of Calendar events (for Exchange and Office 365).

-● Format your messages and signatures: insert images and links, add colours and styling to text;
+- Format your messages and signatures: insert images and links, add colours and styling to text.

-- Save attachments as files; Browse messages grouped into conversations (can be turned off);
+- Save attachments as files; Browse messages grouped into conversations (can be turned off).

-● Reply via voice input: Android Wear notifications with message previews and actions;
+- Reply via voice input: Android Wear notifications with message previews and actions.

-● Undo message operations: “Delete”, “Move to folder”, and other actions can be reversed;
+- Undo message operations: “Delete”, “Move to folder”, and other actions can be reversed.

-● Backup and restore your accounts and settings: via popular cloud services (Dropbox, OneDrive, Box and Google Drive) or a file;
+- Backup and restore your accounts and settings: via popular cloud services (Dropbox, OneDrive, Box and Google Drive) or a file.

-● Optimize for your internet connection: separate settings for WiFi and mobile data.
+- Optimize for your internet connection: separate settings for WiFi and mobile data.

 I did note that the pro version offers items that I think are crucial for such as Exchange, for which requires the pro version, having the ability to have more than 2 accounts and the use if “Aliases” or identity.

-I haven’t figured out the message link colour scheme yet, I you can see I have that teal colour for the links.
+I haven’t figured out the message link colour scheme yet, As you can see I have that teal colour for the links.
 It’s just a matter of time before I find the correct one and make it look closer to the blue I’m using everywhere else.

-If you’re interested to check out Aqua Mail for yourself, you can visit the Google Play Store here: https://play.google.com/store/apps/details?id=org.kman.AquaMail
+If you’re interested to check out Aqua Mail Android for yourself, you can visit the Google Play Store.